 Who Dental Implants Can Help

-Truly customized to your unique needs, dental implants can be used in basically every tooth loss situation, regardless of how many teeth you’re missing or where they’re located in your mouth.
+Truly customized to your unique needs, dental implants in Granby can be used in basically every tooth loss situation, regardless of how many teeth you’re missing or where they’re located in your mouth.
 However, you do need to have enough jawbone density to support dental implants and be in good oral health before the placement procedure.
 That’s why meeting with either Dr. Endres or Dr. Chawla is so important!
 They can evaluate your oral cavity and get you ready for implant treatment.
 From there, they can develop a specific plan based on your unique needs.